collective/transmogrifier/docs/transmogrifier.rst

 Pipelines
 =========

-To transmogrify, or import and convert non-plone content, you simply define a pipeline.
+To transmogrify, or import and convert non- content, you simply define a pipeline.
 Pipe sections, the equivalent of parts in a buildout_, are slotted together into a processing pipe.
 To slot sections together, you define a configuration file, define named sections, and a main pipeline definition that